wrrnlim/TabViewer/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new idea or feature
 title: ''
 labels: ''
 assignees: ''

 ---

+*Note: below is a suggested template.
+You do not need to complete all questions.*

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]